FuelLabs/sway/test/README.md

 /* END BOOL */
 ```

-These blocks can be manipulade from inside the snapshot.toml and allowing multiples tests to use the same project.
+These blocks can be manipulated from inside the `snapshot.toml` and allowing multiples tests to use the same project.
 To manipulate these blocks one can:

 1 - Use the `repeat-for-each-block`.